geodal-CF/todo_app/README.md

-This is a simple and intuitive To-Do app built with Django, Python and Bootstrap (I used Visual Studio Code).
+This is a simple and intuitive To-Do app built with Django, Python and Bootstrap in Visual Studio Code.
 This app allows you to create, update, view and delete tasks, helping you stay organized and manage your tasks effectively.

 **Features**

 - User Authentication: Users can register, login, and manage their profiles.

-- Task Management: Users can create, update, and delete tasks.
+- Task Management: Users can create, update, and delete tasks (to-dos).

 - Task List: View a list of tasks with details such as title, description, and the author of each task.